2026 VSA Council

 Term: 2024–2027

 Lynn Lantz and I (on the right) moved to Buckingham from Virginia Beach, into our retirement home at 422 Unity Place, in November of 2023.
 We are happy to be new members of the Village Sangha Association.
-I have been working as an IT Specialist in the U.S. Patent and Trademark Office in Alexandria, VA for the past 29 years.
-I am still employed full-time in that role, at least through 2024.
-Since there is a need for a Website Manager I thought this might be an area where I could provide service to the community while still working my day job.
+I retired in December of 2024 after working as an IT Specialist in the U.S. Patent and Trademark Office in Alexandria, VA for the past 29 years.
+Since there was a need for a Website Manager I thought this might be an area where I could provide service to the community.